Craig J. Spence: Vinson prostitution ring

-Spence entered a downward spiral in the wake of the exposé, increasingly involving himself with call boys and crack,.
+Spence entered a downward spiral in the wake of the exposé, increasingly involving himself with call boys and crack.
 He disappeared briefly, evading government agents who wanted to subpoena him to testify about the Vinson prostitution ring.
-Spence made headlines again after his arrest on July 31, 1989 at the Barbizon Hotel on East 63rd Street in Manhattan for criminal possession of a firearm and criminal possession of cocaine.
+Spence made headlines again after his arrest on July 31, 1989, at the Barbizon Hotel on East 63rd Street in Manhattan for criminal possession of a firearm and criminal possession of cocaine.

-In August, 1989 during an eight hour interview with the Washington Times, Spence denied that deGueldre alone had cleared the White House tours and explained that the guard had only served as a guide.
-The reporters, Michael Hedges and Jerry Seper would write that "Mr. Spence hinted the tours were arranged by 'top level' persons", including Donald Gregg, national security adviser to Vice President George H. W. Bush at the time the tours were given.
+In August, 1989 during an eight-hour interview with the Washington Times, Spence denied that deGueldre alone had cleared the White House tours and explained that the guard had only served as a guide.
+The reporters, Michael Hedges and Jerry Seper would write that "Mr. Spence hinted the tours were arranged by 'top level' persons", including Donald Gregg, national security adviser to Bush, then vice president, at the time the tours were given.
 When pressed to identify who it was who got him inside the White House, Spence asked "Who was it who got [long-term CIA operative] Félix Rodríguez in to see Bush?", indicating that he was alluding to Gregg.
 Gregg himself dismissed the allegation as "absolute bull", according to Hedges and Seper.
 "It disturbs me that he can reach a slimy hand out of the sewer to grab me by the ankle like this," he told the reporters.
 "The allegations are totally false."

 During the same interview Spence claimed that the surveillance equipment at his home had been set up by "friendly" intelligence agents.
 Rumors of Craig's ties to the CIA dated back to his Vietnam correspondent days, and the CIA was also speculated to be one of the sources of his wealth by his acquaintances.